 The VCR plays an important role in ensuring consumers pay no more than necessary for safe and reliable energy, helping energy businesses identify the right level of investment to deliver reliable energy services to customers.

-The last review of VCR was undertaken in 2014 by the Australian Energy Market Operator (AEMO).
+The AER conducted a review to determine the values different customers place on having a reliable electricity supply, the last review was undertaken in 2014 by the Australian Energy Market Operator (AEMO).
 Our review updates the methodology AEMO employed to determine VCR to take account of changes in the National Electricity Market since 2014.